Follow the Star

 The Magi would have followed the patterns of the stars systematically.
 They would have also probably been very rich and held high esteem in their own society and by people who weren't from their country or religion.
 They had seen an unusual new star in the sky and knew that it told of the birth of a special king in Israel.

-You will follow the star to meet shepherds visited by angels and hear their story of traveling to see the Christ child.
-You will continue to pick up your gold, meet Herod the King, walk with other Magi to Bethlehem, recalling the nativity scene shared with you by the shepherds, and then share and receive your blessing.
+You will pick up your gift of gold and follow the star to meet shepherds visited by angels.
+You will hear their story of traveling to see the Christ child and meet Herod the King.
+Then off to Bethlehem, recalling the nativity scene shared with you by the shepherds, and then share and receive your blessing.

-Follow-the-Star opens on Saturday, November 30 and runs through Sunday, December 22 on Wednesdays, Saturdays and Sundays.
+Follow-the-Star opens on Sunday, November 30 and runs through December 24th (Christmas Eve) on Wednesdays, Saturdays and Sundays.
 Registration required.
 6-8PM.

 Moravian Star History